flowx-ai/docs-flowx/docs/platform-deep-dive/plugins/custom-plugins/documents-plugin/using-documents-plugin/splitting-a-document.md

 }
 ```

-The splitted document is now available in the storage solution and it can be downloaded:
+The split document is now available in the storage solution and can be downloaded:

 ![](https://s3.eu-west-1.amazonaws.com/docx.flowx.ai/release34/2024-01-30%2013.39.35.gif)